o) Provisions

 • Fair Value of hedging instruments taken to hedge interest rate risk in respect of Floating rate of interest in relation to FCNR Loan.

-Initial recognition and subsequent measurement - Cash flow hedges that qualify for hedge accounting
+Initial recognition and subsequent measurement -Cash flow hedges that qualify for hedge accounting

-qualify as cash flow hedges is recognised in the other comprehensive income in cash flow hedging reserve within equity, limited to the cumulative change in fair value of the hedged item on a present value basis from the inception of the hedge.
+• The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognised in the other comprehensive income in cash flow hedging reserve within equity, limited to the cumulative change in fair value of the hedged item on a present value basis from the inception of the hedge.

 • The gain or loss relating to the ineffective portion is recognised immediately in profit or loss, within income or expenses.